JLGregg/coffee_data_analysis/README.md

 # Visualizing the Data

-AFter getting all my data and answering the questions I wanted to answer, I then go to Tableau to visualize the data so it is easier to understand.
+After getting all my data and answering the questions I wanted to answer, I then go to Tableau to visualize the data so it is easier to understand.
 I first created sheets for each of my questions and then I created a dashboard by putting together the sheets I created.<br>
 ![image](https://github.com/JLGregg/coffee_data_analysis/assets/38503403/f6aa5827-942e-4c59-b2ef-fa6f7a468967)<br>

 Each pane can be interacted with and filtered according to the filters on the right side of the screen.<br>
+The top pane shows the sales over time between the four types of coffee.
+The bottom left pane shows coffee sales by country while the bottom middle shows the roast type that is sold the most and the bottom right shows the top 5 customers.
 My coffee overview can be found at this link: https://public.tableau.com/app/profile/jason.gregg/viz/CoffeeSalesOverview/CoffeeOverview?publish=yes